ImAcheng/Random-Match/README.md

 # Random Match
 This is a simple program which is designed to be a teaching tool.

+## Warning
+* This is an early test version which is incomplete.
+* It contains both the console and window version.
+* To formally start running it, please enter the version you want to use.

 ## Usage
 Enter the commands below to use it.
 - help ({command}) - Show all commands (or specific command's details).